 How To Purify Negative Karma

-Purifying your mind which is clearing the dust to expose the radiance of Awareness is based on regret of past misdeeds which were based on harming others in some way and a committment to try your best not to harm others again.
+Purifying your mind which is clearing the dust to expose the radiance of Awareness is based on regret of past misdeeds which were based on harming others in some way and a committment to try your best not to harm others again in the future.
 With this attitude of repentence your negative karmic seeds are weakened and at the same time you are ripening good karma from the presence of good intentions.
 It works best if you truly mean it and don’t just say it.
 A great way to start any meditation with a positive intention is with this heartful prayer:

 “I regret all harm I have committed toward myself and others in the past.